Lymperidis/Component-Labeling-Thesis/README.md

 ## 📷 Output Preview

-The script displays a visual plot like this:
+The script displays a visual plot like the output.png:

 - Each connected region is colored uniquely.
 - The center of each component is annotated with its label number.